A Look at the Things Americans Can't Live Without

 Our Habits by Gender

 When we segmented our results by gender, we found that levels of identification with the criteria were largely consistent among men and women.
-This presents an interesting contrast with data on reported rates of substance misuse which suggest that men are nearly twice as likely to experience substance dependence or misuse.
+This presents an interesting contrast with data on reported rates of substance abuse treatment which suggest that men may be about twice as likely to receive help for substance dependence or misuse.
 But those findings also suggest that women are far less likely than men to use drugs in the first place.
 With these universal habits, that difference isn't likely to be true, explaining the relative parity among genders.

 Our Obsessions and Professions